 1Authentication ensures that you, the legitimate user is communicating with us and not a fraudster who does not have authority to access your online accounts.

-2SSL stands for "Secure Socket Layer."
+2TLS stands for "Transport Layer Security."
 This technology allows users to establish sessions with secure Internet sites, meaning they have minimal risk of external violation.
-Once inside the Internet Banking site, our use of SSL technology keeps you and your account information secure.
+Once inside the Internet Banking site, our use of TLS technology keeps you and your account information secure.

 3Encryption turns words and phrases into coded language.
 All of your online activities during an Internet banking session become a string of unrecognizable numbers before entering the Internet.
 We employ the strongest forms of cryptography that are commercially available for use over the Internet, so your account information will read as gibberish to everyone but you and the bank.

 4High-end firewalls protect our computer systems interacting with the Internet against unauthorized access by outside individuals or networks.